AlonsoBTech/AWS-CICD-Pipeline-GitHub-Actions/README.md

-# AWS TERRAFORM CICD PIPELINE
+# AWS Terraform CICD Pipeline

 # About
 Using GitHub Actions we will create a CICD Pipeline to deploy resources to AWS using Terraform code.